academic-resources/odin/pattern_matching.md

  - A Guard Condition
  - An Array Pattern
  - A Hash Pattern** With Ruby 3 you can use the above patterns while also having the following new additions**  - Rightward Assignment
  - A Find Pattern** Patterns can also be matched using many of the patterns above together.
 You may for example have an array inside a hash so you could use the hash and array patterns.
-We'll go through each of the various patterns in more detail below.** When we say pattern we aren't talking about design patterns which you may have come across.
-We mean the pattern used to match against an input.**
+We'll go through each of the various patterns in more detail below :**

+When we say pattern we aren't talking about design patterns which you may have come across.
+We mean the pattern used to match against an input :**

 ---

 ### ** Return values** There are two possible return values from a pattern match statement.
 The first is `true` which is returned whenever there is a match, even when the match is the else clause in a statement.
 The second possible return value is a `NoMatchingPatternError` whenever no match can be found.
 In our examples below when we `puts` something inside a case statement we'll use `# =>` to show the value that will be printed by this.
 In your terminal though you'll see the value printed followed by `=> true` below.
 We'll omit that because it's not relevant to what we're trying to show you.
 Just be aware that the `true` you see is just the return value of the last thing evaluated.
+Standard Ruby behaviour :**

-Standard Ruby behaviour.** As you'll see though the point of a pattern match usually is to not only match against a pattern but also bind all or part of the match to one or more variables that you can then use outside of the pattern match expression.**
+As you'll see though the point of a pattern match usually is to not only match against a pattern but also bind all or part of the match to one or more variables that you can then use outside of the pattern match expression :**

 ---

 ### ** Object Pattern Match** Any object can be used in a pattern match.
 It is matched using `===` to compare the two objects and is the same basis for matches in the case/when format.
-This pattern is usually used within other patterns such as the array pattern.** The grade example provided earlier was one such use of the Ruby object pattern match.
-On each check Ruby compared the grade with the specified letter and when there was a match it executed the then clause of that match. `'A' === 'A' #=> true`.** Because of this we can also check against data types** ```ruby
+This pattern is usually used within other patterns such as the array pattern :**

+The grade example provided earlier was one such use of the Ruby object pattern match.
+On each check Ruby compared the grade with the specified letter and when there was a match it executed the then clause of that match. `'A' === 'A' #=> true` :**

-input = 3** case input
-in String then puts 'input was of type String' in Integer then puts 'input was of type Integer' end** #=> input was of type Integer
+Because of this we can also check against data types** ```ruby input = 3** case input in String then puts 'input was of type String' in Integer then puts 'input was of type Integer' end** #=> input was of type Integer
 ```
 ** It's important to note here that Ruby places the pattern to match on the left of the comparison in `===`.
 If it didn't then there would be no match. `3 === Integer` is false whereas `Integer === 3` is true.
 That is because of how Ruby implements the `===` method on Integer vs on instances of Integer.
 On Integer `===` will check that the operand on the right of the comparison is of type Integer.
-On an instance of an integer `===` will check they hold the same value. `3 === 3` is true.** With Ruby pattern matching you can match against the following literal types**  - Booleans
+On an instance of an integer `===` will check they hold the same value. `3 === 3` is true :**

+With Ruby pattern matching you can match against the following literal types**  - Booleans
  - nil
  - Numbers
  - Strings